 The last part of our pork belly extravaganza was trying to recreate a Filipino dish called Lechon Kawali, which I found over at seriouseats.com

-You first cook the skin-on pork belly for about an hour in a soy, garlic, bay leaf and peppercorn broth, then salt liberally and air-dry it in the fridge overnight.
-I forgot to tell Chantal that last bit, so she was in for a big surprise the next morning when she opened the fridge door… 😅
+You first cook the skin-on pork belly for about an hour in a soy, garlic, bay leaf, and peppercorn broth, then salt liberally and air-dry it in the fridge overnight.
+I forgot to tell Chantal that last bit, so she was in for a big surprise when she opened the fridge door the next morning… 😅

 After salting and draining on a paper towel-lined plate, the slices were cut into 1,25cm (1/2-inch) pieces and served with rice vinegar as a dip.

 The fantastic thing about the pork belly bites is the intense crispiness on the outside (especially the bottom part and the crackling), but the top part remains incredibly tender on the inside.
-The acidity of the rice vinegar nicely cuts though the richness of the pork belly and consequently the kimchi ketchup also went very well with the Lechon Kawali too.
+The acidity of the rice vinegar nicely cuts through the richness of the pork belly and consequently, the kimchi ketchup also went very well with the Lechon Kawali too.

-We all agreed that none of the flavours from the marinade could really be discerned in the final product.
-The Lechon Kawali are not that good that you want to gobble down an entire batch, but they made a damn good nibbly snack.
+We all agreed that none of the flavors from the marinade could really be discerned in the final product.
+The Lechon Kawali is not that good that you want to gobble down an entire batch, but they made a damn good nibbly snack.

 The recipe was easy to follow and the measures of ingredients work well together.
 It serves 6 to 8.

 Verdict: 7/10; Nice experiment, but not likely to be made again.